Holiday without a car

 Activities without a car

 Visitors can spend time wandering around Kirkennan itself enjoying our gardens and woodland, or walking for miles through Ramshaw, Kirkennan and Munches woods or up to Raven’s Craig viewpoint without needing any transport.
 If you want to go further afield you can rent bikes from MPG Cycle Hire in Dalbeattie or take the bus.
 Route 505 passes right outside the gate of Kirkennan and the driver will stop if you flag it down.
 Heading towards Kirkcudbright on the 505 you can visit Red Haven beach and Torr point, walk up Screel (ask the driver to drop you at the turnings for each of these), or visit Auchencairn, Dundrennan Abbey or the artist town of Kirkcudbright.
 In the opposite direction you could have a day out in Dalbeattie or Dumfries.
-The route 372a goes from Dalbeattie along the coastal route to Dumfries dropping off at Kippford, Rockcliffe and Sandyhills.
+The route 372a goes from Dalbeattie along the coastal route to Sandyhills dropping off at Kippford and Rockcliffe.
 We have been told that it is OK to take dogs on the buses, though we haven't tried this.

-Bear in mind that this is a rural area and busses are not very frequent so it is important to plan your trip out and back before leaving.
+Bear in mind that this is a rural area and buses are not very frequent so it is important to plan your trip out and back before leaving.
 Traveline Scotland Journey Planner can help to plan bus routes.

 Tours can be arranged with the following local companies who will collect from Kirkennan for a fee:

 Palnackie – less than a mile’s walk away has a pub which serves meals (dogs welcome).
 Dalbeattie can easily be reached by bus, taxi or bicycle as described above and has a number of pubs and cafes.